 Many divorces make it difficult to truly trust others for some time.
 As much as your post-divorce design and decorating should be all about you, you don’t have to do it alone.
 Professional interior decorating advice that accommodates your personal sense of style is more affordable than ever thanks to the internet.
 Interior designers are no longer reserved for the uber-wealthy.
 So don’t let the past get in the way of living your future now.
 Start dreaming up your ideal designs today and unleash your inner design diva to create the home they’ve always wanted.

 Services like Decorist can help you go room by room for flat rates as low as $199.
-They’ll design, style, and source the perfect furniture, accents, and materials to make your newly single space the uplifting haven you deserve.
+They’ll design, style, and source the perfect furniture, accents, and materials to make your newly single space the uplifting haven you deserve after divorce.
 A little professional experience can help you stretch your budget and explore options you might have otherwise missed, giving you better bang for every decorative buck you spend.